How to Water Houseplants the RIGHT way! (+Watering Tips)

 I typically water my plants with filtered water just because with all the kids I have around the house, if I leave a jug of tap water out to evaporate, it WILL get knocked over within 24 hours!
 Haha!
 So I have my plants’ water filter under my sink, ready to go whenever it’s watering time.
 So make sure that you find the type of water source that works for you and your plants!

-You can check out my post on 5 Signs your Plants need Filtered Water if you’re unsure if you need to upgrade your tap water.
+You can check out my post on 5 Signs your Plants need Filtered Water if you’re unsure.

 You can also check out my video where I tested my own water filter to see if it really removed the chemicals or not…